seL4/microkit/docs/manual.md

 ## `domain_schedule` (experimental)

-The `domain_schedule` element has has a list of `domain` child elements.
+The `domain_schedule` element has has a list of up to 256 `domain` child elements.
 Each child specifies information about a particular domain, and the order of the child elements specifies the order in which the domains will be scheduled.

 The `domain` element has the following attributes: